Thursday, January 1, 2026

 L.A.
 Forum gig from this time period.
 (Thanks yet again to John

-Busey-Hunt on the Steve Hoffman Forums)
+Busey-Hunt on the Steve Hoffman Forums).
+It's one of his best full concerts.

-Hear My Train A-Comin' kicks off with the massive opening chords of "Look Over Yonder," which, as written above, is a rerecording of a Axis: Bold As Love outtake from mid-1967.
+Hear My Train A-Comin' kicks off with the massive opening chords of "Look Over Yonder," which, as written above, is a rerecording of an Axis: Bold As Love outtake from mid-1967.
 It's easily the most polished song to come out of those October '68 T.T.G.
 Studios sessions that kicked off Hear My Train's recording, and is featured here in a vintage posthumous mix from 2014's sublime-sounding Rainbow Bridge CD.
 After that burst of feedback-laden energy, the listener's ears are attacked by the monster riffage of "Midnight."
 This is an album of near-constant shredding, and this track makes that abundantly clear (however, although it's certainly proto-metal in sound, Hendrix's most proto-metal track is without a doubt "Peace In Mississippi" from my already-posted War Heroes album).
-It's sourced from a South Saturn Delta compilation CD.
-The tempo then picks right back up where it left off with "Stone Free," that 1969 rerecording of a track from 1966.
-It's a tight song with a killer solo that leans into the groovier direction Hendrix would soon go in, and I take it from the Y2K-released Jimi Hendrix Experience box set (although I faded it out a little quicker so the song doesn't break down too much).
-These last two song were put to tape in April 1969, the very month the Experience stopped working together in the studio, making them among the very last songs they ever recorded as a unit.

-After flipping the imaginary record, side two opens with the album's second (and final) instrumental, as well as the second Electric Ladyland leftover, the high-energy "Tax Free:" a cover of a Swedish jazz song by an organ/drums duo.
+It's sourced from the South Saturn Delta compilation CD.
+The album continues with the album's second (and final) instrumental, "Tax Free," a cover of a Swedish jazz song by an organ/drums duo.
 Some or all of the drums on Jimi's version were rerecorded in the early '70s, marking them the only posthumous overdub on the album.
 It's also the final track on Hear My Train to have recieved any overdubs at all; along with those drums, Hendrix recorded several layers of guitar for the track.
-I also sourced it from the afformentioned South Saturn Delta CD, and the song ends in a climax that leads us directly into the next one, the (possibly-autobiographical) live-in-the-studio number "Hear My Train A-Comin'," which is also the first of two furious blues-rock behemoths near the middle of this album.
-It is also the third and final song from this album to be recorded during the Experience's final slew of sessions in April '69.
+I also sourced it from the afformentioned South Saturn Delta CD, and the song ends in a climax before coming to a sudden halt, concluding that side of vinyl.

+After flipping over the imaginary LP, next up is the (possibly autobiographical) live-in-the-studio number "Hear My Train A-Comin'," which is also the first of two furious blues-rock behemoths near the middle of this album.
+It is also the second and final song from this album to be recorded by the Experience in April '69.
 There are official releases of four different studio recordings of it from the first half of that year, each of them highly enjoyable, but I think this one, Take 1 off of the highly uneven Valleys Of Neptune compilation (as well as in overdubbed form on Midnight Lightning from 1975) is best, because his singing is the strongest.
 In fact, he harmonizes with his guitar in both this and the acoustic version featuring later on in the album.
-Unlike the bulk of Hear My Train A-Comin', this, "Stone Free," and the soon-to-come "Gloria" are all modern digital mixes from the last 30 years.
+Unlike the bulk of Hear My Train A-Comin', this and the next song are all modern digital mixes from the last 30 years.
 Luckily, though, I don't think they stand out all too badly among the other late '60s to early '70s mixes, despite the tremendous technological shift that took place in the time between.
 Anyways, this searing song is the title track for a reason, and is taken from the 2010 Valleys Of Neptune CD.

-2010's Valleys Of Neptune.
+Valleys Of Neptune.
 The photo was taken by Linda McCartney, and

 Hendrix painted the background watercolour himself when he was younger.